Death Takes a Holiday (musical): Background

 Maury Yeston and Peter Stone began work on the musical in 1997, immediately after their success with Titanic.
 Titanic was a large-scale show, and Yeston and Stone decided to turn to a smaller-scale work for their next piece.
 They felt that the Cassella play, a story celebrating the joy and humor of love, was both universal and moving, and that with its recent adaptation as Meet Joe Black, it was a good time to musicalize the story.
 Yeston said, "it seemed to me that the piece screamed to be sung."
 Since the story is set in Northern Italy during the Roaring Twenties, Yeston incorporated jazz, the Shimmy, and other period styles into his contemporary score "to achieve a modern sensibility within the Period flavor of the score."
 Yeston had lived in Northern Italy for a time, which informed his writing.
 He further explained that Casella wrote the story "in response to the overwhelming killing in World War One and the pandemic that followed. ...
 [Death] collects souls.
 Exhausted from the recent scale of killing ... resolves that he needs to know why people ... cling to life, why is that important? ...
 [He takes] a few days off ... then he falls in love and discovers that what makes life so precious is that it's not endless".

 Following Stone's death in 2003, Thomas Meehan took over writing the book.

 Productions

 Death Takes a Holiday premiered off-Broadway at the Laura Pels Theatre on June 10, 2011 (in previews) and officially on July 14, for a limited run through September 4, 2011, in a production by Roundabout Theatre Company.
 The musical was directed by Doug Hughes, with choreography by Peter Pucci, set design by Derek McLane, and costumes by Catherine Zuber.
-The cast included Linda Balgord (Contessa Danielli), Matt Cavenaugh (Major Fenton), Mara Davi (Alice), Kevin Earley (Death/Sirki), Simon Jones, Rebecca Luker (Duchess Stephanie), Jill Paice (Grazia), Michael Siberry (Duke Vittorio Lamberti), Alexandra Socha, Don Stephenson, Joy Hermalyn and Max von Essen (Corrado Montelli).
-Jim Walton was an understudy.
+The cast included Linda Balgord (Contessa Danielli), Matt Cavenaugh (Major Fenton), Mara Davi (Alice), Kevin Earley (Death/Sirki), Simon Jones, Rebecca Luker (Duchess Stephanie), Jill Paice (Grazia), Michael Siberry (Duke Vittorio Lamberti), Alexandra Socha, Don Stephenson and Max von Essen (Corrado Montelli).
 British actor Julian Ovenden, left the show due to vocal trouble and was replaced by his understudy, Kevin Earley.
 The original cast recording was released in October 2011, by PS Classics, with Earley in the role of Death.